 "Change is a journey, and the way to change is being real with myself and committing to the practice.
 To the intentional action—whatever that is, in the moment.
 And it’s also about the return—the coming back to the practice when life happens, which is inevitable.
 When we commit to personal transformation, we commit to changing the world.
 Everything is connected.
 This is what yoga is about to me—the union of everything.”

 Kali first found yoga as a high schooler on a clearance shelf at Target.
 There was a DVD and mat for sale.
 In the beginning, most of her practice took place in her parent’s basement.
 Always drawn to wellness, she later completed her Masters Degree in Holistic Health at St. Catherine University in 2011.
 Kali deepened her studies of yoga and meditation at the Institute of the Himalayan Tradition in St. Paul.
 She studied and practiced there for two years before attending Devanadi Yoga and Wellness School in Minneapolis, where she received her 230 hour certification in 2013.
 Kali is certified in Restorative Yoga, Prenatal Yoga, Kids Yoga, Trauma-Informed Yoga and Yoga Nidra.
 Her current classes emphasize accessibility to all bodies, including our energy bodies.
-She likes to focus on how the body/mind/heart feels and functions over form.
+She likes to focus on how the body/mind/heart feel and function over form.
 Kali is a wellness practitioner, certified as a wellness coach, herbalist and pranic healer.
 She gives thanks to all of the people who have supported her in being a teacher and a student (too many to name).
 Special shout out to her some of her teachers including, her family, students, pranic healing community, Quinn Sullivan, Soojin Lee, Kristina Ahern and Indu Arora for their continued guidance and support on and off the mat.